 The Company is subject to concentrations of credit risk primarily from cash and accounts receivable.
 The Company maintains accounts with financial institutions which exceed the current federally insured maximum of \$250,000.
 The Company minimizes risks associated with cash by periodically reviewing the credit quality of its primary financial institutions.
-The Company's accounts receivable are principally with Department of Defense Contractors and agencies of the United States Department of Defense.
-One Department of Defense Contractor accounted for 83.7% of the Company's accounts receivable as of June 30, 2014.
-As of June 30, 2013 various agencies of the Department of Defense accounted for 24.5% of the Company's outstanding accounts receivable and two Department of Defense sub-contractors accounted for 48.9% and 16.9% of the Company's accounts receivable respectively.
+The Company's accounts receivable are principally with Department of Defense contractors and agencies of the United States Department of Defense.
+One Department of Defense contractor accounted for 71.3% of the Company's accounts receivable as of June 30, 2015.
+As of June 30, 2014 one Department of Defense contractor accounted for 83.7% of the Company's accounts receivable.